chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-009-votan-v5000-epson-speech-plus.md

 Carl Berney, a vice president with Speech Plus, Inc., joined Cheifet and Lechner for the next segment.
 Lechner opened the discussion by asking Berney to explain how a computer synthesized speech.
 Berney said his company's product--a Speech Plus CallText synthesizer connected to an [Epson HX-20](http://oldcomputers.net/hx-20.html) computer--could take any ASCII text and convert it into intelligible speech.
 The circuitry first looked at the words, decided which phonemes (the basic elements of speech) were in those words, and then put those phonemes together.
 The machine also "massaged" the words to make sure that they flow in the same way as natural speech.
 This was then converted to a set of parameters for the speech synthesizer, which produced the final speech.

 Cheifet asked Berney to explain phonemes further.
 Berney said a phoneme was basically a "short sound."
 It was a fundamental element of language such that changing a phoneme would also change the meaning of a word.
-He said there were roughly 38 to 45 phonemes in the Englisgh language depending on which linguist you asked.
+He said there were roughly 38 to 45 phonemes in the English language depending on which linguist you asked.
 Other languages had roughly the same number.

 Lechner asked if the CallText covered the entire English language.
 Berney replied that it did.
 Lechner asked what type of computer was necessary for the speech synthesizer to work.
 Berney said the product was based on a commercially available 16-bit microcomputer.